Shotover parkrun

 Oxford's toughest parkrun — hills, mud, trails, and the best views in the city.

-Shotover is the parkrun that separates runners from joggers.
-Set in Shotover Country Park on the hill east of Oxford, this is a proper trail run with serious elevation, tree roots, mud, and views that make you forget you're in a city.
-If Cutteslowe is where you go for a PB, Shotover is where you go for a workout.
+Shotover is the trail option among Oxford's parkruns.
+Set in Shotover Country Park on the hill east of the city, the course has serious elevation, tree roots, mud after rain, and panoramic views back across Oxford.
+If Cutteslowe and University Parks are where you go for a fast 5km, Shotover is where you go for a workout.

-Don't compare your Shotover time to your Cutteslowe time.
-You will be slower.
-Everyone is slower.
-The course climbs hard in the first mile, throws you along rutted woodland tracks, and demands concentration on the descents.
+Times here are slower than on the flat courses.
+The route climbs hard in the first mile, runs along rutted woodland tracks, and demands concentration on the descents.
 In winter, sections turn to genuine mud — ankle-deep in places after sustained rain.
-In summer, it's one of the most beautiful 5km runs you'll find anywhere.
+In summer, the trails are firm and the views down to the dreaming spires are striking.

 The route